 Even at this preliminary stage in the admissions process, false or misleading statements about your drug use can hinder the ultimate success of your treatment.

-With a typical 30-day stint in rehab costing thousands of dollars, the price of rehab can be a major factor in a person’s decision to seek treatment.
+With a typical 30-day stint in rehab costing thousands of dollars, the cost of rehab can be a major factor in a person’s decision to seek treatment.

 Most inpatient rehab centers accept insurance, and more people than ever have insurance that covers drug treatment thanks to the Affordable Care Act, or “Obamacare.”
 Under the Affordable Care Act, addiction treatment is one of the 10 essential services that health insurance plans must cover.
 Your admissions representative will help you determine what services are covered by insurance and how much you might have to pay out of pocket.